Fermitech-Softworks/Erre2/README.md

    export TELEGRAM_BOT_TOKEN='1234567890:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'
    # The Telegram chat id where the notifications should be sent, remember that the id of supergroups is prefixed by -100
    export TARGET_CHAT_ID='-100XXXXXXXXXX'
+   # The folder where files should be stored
+   export UPLOAD_FOLDER='/opt/erre2'
+   # The uri of the database to use
+   export SQLALCHEMY_DATABASE_URI='postgresql://erre2@/erre2'
    ```

 4. Run the `flask` development server: